ArturMoczulski/JSONRPCAssignment/README.md

 Installation
 ============

-If you are planning on running the unit tests or developing you will have to follow the steps:

 1. Clone the repository
 2. Download and install composer for the project if you don't have it installed globally in your OS:
 3. Install dependencies through Composer.